From the Census Bureau FAQ

 B: References to conversations (whether face-to-face or by telephone) or to letters, e-mail or text messages, and the like received by the author are usually run in to the text or given in a note.
 They are rarely listed in a bibliography.

 Ask your program about their guidelines for incorporating information generated by ChatGPT and other AI in your papers.
-When permissible to use that information directly, use the suggestions below.
+When permissible to utilize AI, use the suggestions below.

 Note example: